Home » Recipes » Main Dishes » Fish & Seafood » easy homemade Calamari Fritti

 Fresh vs Frozen Calamari

 You can either purchase fresh or frozen calamari.
 While most of the time fresh seafood is always the best in the case of calamari I highly recommend frozen.
 Why?
 Because it is flash frozen and I find it to actually be much fresher than anything I can get at the grocery store in my area.
 Plus, there is no cleaning involved.
-Just thaw the calamari out, drain and rise and you are ready to get started.
+Just thaw the calamari out, drain and rinse and you are ready to get started.

 If you do prefer fresh calamari and have access to great seafood check out this page on how to properly clean calamari.